Google CEO says Android important, not critical

 Ellison, 67, is a Silicon Valley veteran, while Page, 39, cuts a younger and more unpolished figure.

-Early in the case, estimates of potential damages against Google ran as high as $6.1 billion (3.8 billion pounds).
+Early in the case, estimates of potential damages against Google ran as high as $6.1 billion.
 But the company has narrowed Oracle's claims to only two patents from seven originally, reducing the possible award.
 Oracle is seeking roughly $1 billion in copyright damages.

 Google's Android software, which the company lets handset makers use for free, has become the world's No. 1 smartphone operating system, ahead of the iOS software used on Apple Inc's popular iPhone.
 Google makes money when consumers access its ad-supported online services, such as Web search and email, on Android phones.